The Courage to Heal: Authors

 The Courage to Heal is written by Ellen Bass, a poet and creative writing teacher and her student Laura Davis, an author and incest survivor.
 Bass worked as a counselor and group facilitator with survivors of child sexual abuse.
-Bass is the wife of a survivor of child sexual abuse and Davis was sexually abused as a child and participated in one of Bass' creative writing workshops.
+Bass is married to a survivor of child sexual abuse and Davis was sexually abused as a child and participated in one of Bass' creative writing workshops.
 Bass and Davis attributed efforts to confront incest and child sexual abuse to the women's liberation movement.
 While working with students, Bass and Davis came to believe that the stories of some students were trying to convey painful memories of incest.
 From this idea, the two developed methods to assist students in recovering memories of abuse in childhood.

 Neither Bass nor Davis have any training in psychotherapy or science, and they state that nothing in the book is based on any psychological theories.
 They have defended their lack of training, saying that a PhD is not necessary "to listen carefully and compassionately to another human being".
 Bass and Davis still define themselves as healers and experts in the area of child sexual abuse, due to leading workshops with victims.